 As an expat it’s always a challenge to dig beneath the surface and figure out what makes your new country tick, to comprehend the national psyche.
 In South Africa, the wound left by the Apartheid years is still raw.

 History books can be a dry, slow route to enlightenment.
 For me, literature is often the solution to unpicking those first knots of confusion.
-A digestible insight into ‘their‘ lives under the Apartheid regime, is Hilda Bernstein’s relatively little know autobiographical account, The World that was Ours.
+A digestible insight into life under the Apartheid regime, is Hilda Bernstein’s relatively little known autobiographical account, The World that was Ours.

 Bernstein’s writing style is accessible and engaging.
-She manages to explain complex politics and the minutiae of the Rivonia Trial She expertly blends these with descriptions of her day-to-day duties as a mother with meals to cook and clothes to wash.
+She manages to explain complex politics and the minutiae of the Rivonia Trial, while expertly blending these with descriptions of her day-to-day duties as a mother with meals to cook and clothes to wash.

 An ordinary hero, she had the unenviable task of trying to preserve some kind of normality for her four children, whilst dealing with constant fear, immense pressure and the uncertainty of her husband’s fate.
 There was a potential death sentence hanging over him.